The PSA Politics and History specialist group and the PSA' Political Marketing specialist group invite proposals for papers for an event on the ...

 Politics and History

 The PSA Politics & History specialist group was set up in 2016.
 Its aim is to promote a better dialogue between political scientists and political historians.
-We set the group up because we felt that in the UK each of these disciplines was quite inward looking and when they did engage tended to talk past each other.
+We set the group up because we felt that in the UK each of these disciplines was quite inward-looking and when they did engage tended to talk past each other.
 Our hope is that a richer dialogue will work to the benefit of both disciplines.
-The group is led by Dr David Jeffrey (University of Liverpool), Emily Stacey (Oxford Brookes), and Adam Waddingham (University of Manchester).
+The group is led by Dr David Jeffery (University of Liverpool), Emily Stacey (Oxford Brookes), and Adam Waddingham (University of Manchester).